TroydonAnabolic/meal-planner-website/README.md

 - Currently the meal plans can only use one meal plan active
 - Creating a new meal plan must be done through the meal plan generator, a new meal plan through manual creation is not tested.
+- Working with pagination where the week spans more than 1, the meals are incorrectly alloted to a cell.
+Workaround is to span 1 week at a time.

 ## Feature Guide